noapeled/GloolaServer/README.md

         password: ascii128 encoded,
         email: <<<UNIQUE among users>>>  RFC 822 address
         patients: [userid],
+    }

+For now, users can freely add other users as patients.
+At a later stage, patients will be added through a more secure mechanism.

+Note that when updating an entity, every specified field is COMPLETELY OVERWRITTEN.
+So if you wish to preserve existing information -- e.g. push_tokens -- first GET the information, then RE-POST it along with new information.

+# Get User along with the user's Medical Information
+    GET /user/<userid>

+The server will return user details, including the user's actively scheduled medication (i.e. medication which isn't hidden).
+Each actively scheduled medication also indicates when the user last took it.

+    {
+        userid: userid
+        push_tokens: [ascii128 encoded],
+        name: [forname, middlename0, middlename1, ..., surname],
+        password: ascii128 encoded,
+        email: <<<UNIQUE among users>>>  RFC 822 address
+        patients: [userid],
         medical_info: {
             medication: [{
+                    <details of scheduled medicine (see below)>,
+                    last_taken: Date
+            }]
+        }
+    }

+# ScheduledMedicine
+Each scheduled medicine comprises of the following details.
+Note the difference in identifiers:
+* **scheduled_medicine_id** identifies the scheduled instance itself
+* **medicine_id** identifies which medicine is being scheduled.

+    {
+        scheduled_medicine_id: <ascii128 string, automatically assigned>,
+        userid: ...,
-                  medicine_id: ascii128 string,
+        medicine_id: ...,
-                  dosage_size: positive number,
+        dosage_size: <positive number>,
-                  frequency: [{ // Same format as for cron jobs
+        frequency: { // Same components as for cron jobs.
             day_of_week: ...,
             month_of_year: ...,
             day_of_month: ...,
             hour: ...,
             minute: ...
-                  }]
-              }]
+        },
+        start_time: Optional ISO-8601 date, indicating when the schedule starts.
+                    Defaults to null, which means immediate start.
+        end_time: Optional ISO-8601 date, indicating when the schedule ends.
+                  Defaults to null, which means the schedule never ends.
+        nag_offset_minutes: Optional positive number of minutes for a nag about medicine not taken.
+                            Defaults to 30.
+        alert_offset_minutes: Optional positive number of minutes for alerts about medicine not taken.
+                            Defaults to 60.
     }
-    }

-For now, users can freely add other users as patients.
-At a later stage, patients will be added through a more secure mechanism.

-Note that when updating an entity, every specified field is COMPLETELY OVERWRITTEN.
-So if you wish to preserve existing information, first GET the information, then RE-POST it along with new information.
-This applies also for updating medication for a user.

 ### Example Users: Patient and Caretaker
 Yehoram is a patient who takes only one medicine: every day at 08:15pm, as well as every Tuesday and Saturday at 09:00am.